 FIKS is there to fix broken and discarded instruments and get them to be used by the students in poor schools in the Bronx, Brooklyn and Queens.
-The schools are identified by music teachers in the actual schools with the funds going directly to technicians who fix the instruments.
+The schools are identified by music teachers in the actual schools with the funds going directly to technicians who fix the instruments

-Church Street School for Music & Art is the only not-for-profit school for the arts in Lower Manhattan serving as a community center supporting a diverse audience with affordable arts programming.
+Church Street School for Music & Art is the only not-for-profit school for the arts in Lower Manhattan serving as a community centre supporting a diverse audience with affordable arts programming.
 The process oriented approach facilitates music education through skill building and development of technique in performance.

 CAE is dedicated to ensuring that all NYC public school students have quality arts learning as an essential part of their K-12 education and is the only organization in New York supporting all arts disciplines with in-school residencies, professional development, and active public engagement and advocacy efforts.